-The photon angular resolution (68% containment angles) for the graded converter design is shown in Fig. 4a as a function of photon energy.
-The resolution improves by about a factor of 10 with every energy decade and exhibits a degradation of about a factor of 2 to 3 in the last four (thicker) layers, as expected from the effect of the increased multiple scattering.
+(thicker) layers, as expected from the effect of the increased multiple scattering.
 If there is no background, then the two photon populations mentioned above both contribute to science with the same weight.
-In the presence of background, where the photon angular resolution is important, the two populations of photons have to be combined in quadrature, weighted by the respective effective area.
-The latter number is shown in Figure 4a.
-The field of view is shown in Figure 4c.
+In the presence of the background, where the photon angular resolution is important, the two populations of photons have to be combined in quadrature, weighted by the respective effective area.
+The latter number is shown in Fig. 4a.
+The field of view is shown in Fig. 4c.

-It is worth emphasizing that the strategy of using thick radiators in the back section of the tracker works only because of the precision and high efficiency of silicon strip detectors, which ensures a good angular measurement in the first two x,y planes following a conversion.
+It is worth emphasizing that the strategy of using thick radiators in the rear section of the tracker works only because of the precision and high efficiency of silicon strip detectors, which ensures a good angular measurement in the first two x, y planes following a conversion.
 The instrument design with thick bottom converters does lead to a worsening of the energy resolution (mainly at energies below 100 MeV).
-Our predicted energy resolution is shown in Figure 4d, showing not much improvement with respect to EGRET at low energy, but benefiting from the calorimeter longitudinal segmentation at high energy, which permits much better resolution with the help of shower leakage corrections.
+Our predicted energy resolution is shown in Fig. 4d, showing not much improvement with respect to EGRET at low energy, but benefiting from the calorimeter longitudinal segmentation at high energy, which permits much better resolution with the help of shower leakage corrections.

 Track reconstruction in the silicon tracker is at the heart of the GLAST analysis software.
-The gamma ray is reconstructed from the direction and energies of the electronpositron pair, which in turn are reconstructed from silicon strip hits.
+The gamma ray is reconstructed from the direction and energies of the electron-positron pair, which in turn are reconstructed from silicon strip hits.
 Crucial performance parameters depend on the efficiency, accuracy, and background-discrimination power of the tracking algorithm.
 Given that the charged-particle tracking resolution is dominated by multiple scattering up to very high energies, a tracking code is needed that properly treats multiple scattering at every measuring plane.
 This is optimally done with the Kalman filter method, and we have developed such a program, which has yielded a marked increase in efficiency and robustness when compared with the least squares method, both in track reconstruction and fitting [10].
-The Kalman filter was developed in stages: first it was applied to single tracks in each projection separately, then to the twodimensional fitting of track pairs coming from a common vertex.
-Finally, the pairs were fitted in three dimensions to correlate the x- and y- projections.
+The Kalman filter was developed in stages: first it was applied to single tracks in each projection separately, then to the two-dimensional fitting of track pairs coming from a common vertex.
+Finally, the pairs were fitted in three dimensions to correlate the x- and y-projections.